RussellSenior/ww5teletype/README.md

 configured in the keyboard controller firmware.
 I see references to the control register SCON in the printer board firmware, but not in the keyboard controller.
 Setting up the 9-bit serial mode must require twiddling that register, so wtf?

-This particular project may go on the back burner, however, due to the acquisition of two almost functional DEC LQP02 wheelwriting printers.
-These have some advantages, including the availability of a native RS-232 interface and full ASCII character set wheels.
-The IBM wheels are missing some useful characters, including tilde, pipe, and caret.

-The current plan is to attach a ps2 keyboard, decode keyboard events using the nice teensy library, send them over serial to the remote computer, etc. The DEC printers are serial devices, so it may be possible to simply connect the remote computer's TX pin to the RX pin of the printer and be done.

-The current obstacle with the LQP02 is that the carriage belts (I think they were MXL timing belts) had substantially rotted, so I'm currently waiting for some replacement belts to effect repairs.
-At that point, I'll be able to tell whether the printers are otherwise functional and whether the approach is viable.